strosu/learning-notes/books/Designing Data Intensive Applications - Revisited.md

 - the system should continue to work correctly when dealing with advertity (to the most of its ability)
     - ties strongly into consistency, i.e. failures along durign a request's execution should not leave the system in an inconsistent state
 - **fault tolerance** refers to one of the components of the system not behaving as expected.
-    - we cannot reduce the change of failures to zero (human/hardware/software errors), thus it is only a matter of time until a failure occurs.
+    - we cannot reduce the chance of failures to zero (human/hardware/software errors), thus it is only a matter of time until a failure occurs.
-    - thus, any reliable system should take these into account and work on mitigating them as much as possible
+    - in effect, any reliable system should expect these failures to happen and work on mitigating them as much as possible

 ### Hardware failures